StackVista/stackstate-docs/stackpacks/integrations/new_azure.md

 To enable the Azure integration and begin collecting data from Azure you will need to deploy the StackState Azure Agent to your Azure instance.
 You can deploy one or more StackState Azure Agents, each will collect data from resources related to its configured Azure Service Principle.

 ### Status

-To check the status of the Azure integration,

 ## Integration details